GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/pubsub.md

 If no subscription has been specified via `spring.cloud.gcp.pubsub.health.subscription`, it will pull messages from a random subscription that is expected not to exist.
-It will signal "up" if it is able to connect to GCP Pub/Sub APIs, i.e. the pull results in a response of `NOT_FOUND` or `PERMISSION_DENIED`.
+It will signal "up" if it is able to connect to Spring Framework on Google Cloud Pub/Sub APIs, i.e. the pull results in a response of `NOT_FOUND` or `PERMISSION_DENIED`.

 If a custom subscription has been specified, this health indicator will